MOSEK/mosek.rust/doc/source/api.rst

 ``maxnumcon``

 Sets the number of preallocated constraints in the optimization task.
-When this number of constraints is reached |mosek| will automatically allocate more space for constraints.

-It is never mandatory to call this function, since |mosek| will reallocate any internal structures whenever it is required.

-Please note that ``maxnumcon`` must be larger than the current number of constraints in the task.

 .. index:: put_max_num_cone